 What is your favorite winter comfort dish?

 My favorite winter comfort dish involves braising.
 Something slow cooked like a beef bourguignon, pearl onions, carrots served with a root vegetable puree.
-Slow cooking creates depths of flavor and a richness that is perfect for warming up on those short winter days.
+Slow cooking creates depths of flavour and a richness that is perfect for warming up on those short winter days.

 Chef Rob’s Winter Recipe